linode/apl-docs/docs/get-started/installation/linode.md

 ## Configure DNS

 :::info
 When using Domains in Linode, name resolving takes at least 30 min to work.
-The Otomi installer will retry until it can resolve the Keycloak host name in the configured domain.
+The APL installer will retry until it can resolve the Keycloak host name in the configured domain.
 :::

 If you want to learn about how to use Linode DNS Manager read the following tutorials: